 The Dispensaire Français and the Société Française de Bienfaisance were founded in the 19th century.
-During such an unstable century in France with its numerous revolutions, many French refugees arrived, flooding the town of London : royalists, republicans, Bonapartists, communists, anarchists … The context in which they arrived was difficult, the industrial revolution having brought great poverty upon those at the wrong end of the social scale, and many of them were living in great distress.
+During such an unstable century in France with its numerous revolutions, many French refugees arrived, flooding the town of London including royalists, republicans, Bonapartists, communists, and anarchists … The situation in which they arrived was difficult, with the industrial revolution having brought great poverty upon those at the wrong end of the social scale, and many of them were living in great distress.

 Some French residents, now Londoners, wanted to help them, such as the chef Alexis Soyer who set up soup kitchens in Spitalfields, an area crowded with native Huguenot weavers.
 They barely managed to survive the mechanization of their tools since this created chronic unemployment.

 There is also the Count d’Orsay, an eccentric dandy and darling of English high society.
 He was no less generous and created in 1842 the French Benevolent Society to distribute material and financial assistance.
 The first members of its committee were aristocrats living in London such as Count Walewski, the French Ambassador, doctor de la Belinaye, a descendant of French refugees during the French Revolution, and a member of the Crillon family who became successful in the hotel industry.